-The replicate samples (QCs) are combined and used to calculate several measures of precision for individual metrics and the final index (B-IBI).
+Benthic macroinvertebrate QC samples only require that two sampling segments contain 20 square feet of comparable habitat for benthic macroinvertebrate sampling.
+The replicate benthic samples (QCs) are combined and used to calculate several measures of precision for individual metrics and the final index (BIBI).
 Three measures will be calculated, relative percent difference (RPD), root mean square error (RMSE), and coefficient of variability (CV), which are described in detail below.
-Results from Round One monitoring demonstrated that there are varying levels of consistency for individual metrics, and, accordingly, metric-specific MQOs have been established (Hill and Pieper, 2010; Table 5).
+Results from Round 1 monitoring demonstrated that there are varying levels of consistency for individual metrics, and, accordingly, metric-specific MQOs have been established (Hill and Pieper, 2010; Table 5).
 Values exceeding these should be investigated for potential error, and corrective actions or adjustments may be made as required.